MN

 Security Deposit Rules

-Maximum Deposit Varies
+Maximum Deposit No statutory cap

 Return Deadline 21 days after move-out